 Once I looked at how I relaxed and how often I found that although I spent a great deal of time watching TV I didn’t actually find it that relaxing, it was more a means to distract myself from how unhappy I had grown with my life.
 Similarly, you may be surprised to discover that what may conventionally be viewed as relaxing, actually isn’t that effective for you personally.
 I scored relaxation a measly two out of ten.

-I discovered in treatment that a great way to relax was through meditating and it is a practice I continue today.
-I also began to visualize reaching my goals to soothing music, with candles which filled my room, a pastime that I found very relaxing and uplifting.
+I discovered in treatment that a great way to relax was through meditating and it is a practise I continue today.
+I also began to visualise reaching my goals to soothing music, with candles which filled my room, a pastime that I found very relaxing and uplifting.
 I bought a monthly cinema pass as I found going to the cinema relaxing.

 To help you brainstorm activities you may find relaxing I have listed some below: